Navy orders "operational pause" after destroyer collides with tanker

 Named after the father and grandfather of Arizona Sen. John McCain, the 8,300 ton destroyer had finished patrolling the South China Sea and was heading to Singapore when it collided with the much larger 30,000-ton Alnic MC.

-The wreck did major damaged to the port side of the ship, which was able to limp into port.
+The wreck did major damage to the port side of the ship, which was able to limp into port.

 Seven sailors were killed on June 17 when the USS Fitzgerald crashed into a Philippine merchant ship off the coast of Japan.
 The ship's commanding officer, executive officer and senior enlisted officer were all relieved of their duties after the Navy concluded “serious mistakes were made by the crew."